 PulteGroup (PHM) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from PHM as it approaches its next earnings release.
+Wall Street will be looking for positivity from PHM as it approaches its next earnings report date.
 In that report, analysts expect PHM to post earnings of $0.70 per share.
 This would mark year-over-year growth of 18.64%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.33 billion, up 16.83% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.33 billion, up 16.83% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for PHM.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.94% higher.
-PHM is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+PHM is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, PHM is holding a Forward P/E ratio of 7.39.
-Its industry sports an average Forward P/E of 6.88, so we one might conclude that PHM is trading at a premium comparatively.
+Valuation is also important, so investors should note that PHM has a Forward P/E ratio of 4.76 right now.
+For comparison, its industry has an average Forward P/E of 3.95, which means PHM is trading at a premium to the group.

-We can also see that PHM currently has a PEG ratio of 0.71.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Building Products - Home Builders industry currently had an average PEG ratio of 0.66 as of yesterday's close.
+Also, we should mention that PHM has a PEG ratio of 0.5.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Building Products - Home Builders stocks are, on average, holding a PEG ratio of 0.47 based on yesterday's closing prices.

 The Building Products - Home Builders industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 20, which puts it in the top 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 23, putting it in the top 10% of all 250+ industries.

 Click to get this free report